viniciusgferreira/booking-manager/README.md

 # Booking Manager
 Questions that I would ask before/after developing this project:
 - Which data is needed for JSON responses?
+Which data a booking needs to have?
 - Who is the client of the API?
 Auth is needed to access its resources?
 - It will run inside docker containers?
 How should we handle the logging, metrics and observability?